-Issue: Sustainability oriented Metrics need to be accurate, reliable, and practical
+Issue 3: Operational sustainability metrics and data are not consistently accurate, reliable, and practical

-Metrics must reliably and accurately measure the factors that are needed to support decision making, using the best proven, evidence-based methods available.
-From a practical perspective, they also need to reflect factors that can be reliably and consistently measured, rather than factors that are believed to be important, but where the technology to measure the factors is not readily available, or where there is no agreed-upon best-practice approach for measuring or calculating values.
+Metrics must reliably and accurately measure the factors that are needed to support decision-making, using the best proven, evidence-based methods available.
+From a practical perspective, they also need to reflect factors that can be reliably and consistently measured, rather than factors that are believed to be important but where the technology to measure the factors is not readily available or where there is no agreed-upon best-practice approach for measuring or calculating values.

 Effective, evidence-based decision-making relies on the ability to evaluate data that is accurate and reliable.
-For example, when measuring and reporting on emissions levels, water use, or waste production of an organization or jurisdiction, it is essential that estimates be based on measurements and estimates that are as accurate and consistent as possible.
+For example, when measuring and reporting on emissions levels, water use, or waste production of an organization or jurisdiction, it is essential that estimates be based on measurements, guesstimates and projections that are as accurate and consistent as possible.

 The climate and ecosystems being measured are complex and dynamic, and more is being learned on an ongoing basis.
-It is, therefore, important that metrics be flexible and adaptable to changes as new measurement methodologies emerge.
-For example, for years, a focus for climate-oriented metrics was on measuring carbon dioxide (CO2) emissions, but current best practice suggests that GHGs should be measured using an enhanced GHG protocol that disaggregates measurement of relevant gasses such as methane, nitrous oxide, and CO2, and considers their dynamic interplay.
+It is, therefore, important that metrics be flexible and adaptable to changes as new measurement methodologies emerge and new standards and regulations are developed.
+For example, for years, a focus for climate-oriented metrics was on measuring carbon dioxide (CO2) emissions, but current best practice suggests that GHG emissions should be measured using an enhanced GHG protocol that disaggregates measurement of relevant gasses such as methane, nitrous oxide, and CO2, and considers their dynamic interplay.

 In order for metrics to be practical, it is essential that they be defined in such a way that the necessary measurement information can be observed and collected.
 It does no good to define a metric if there is no reliable way to determine its value.
 For example, standard setters and regulators such as the United States Securities and Exchange Commission (US SEC) and the International Sustainability Standards Board (ISSB) started implementing requirements for corporations to disclose their Scope 3 emissions.
-While significant concerns have been raised by some stakeholders because of the challenges of accurately measuring Scope 3 emissions, improved methodologies, technologies and policies around these issues are bringing changes to address these needs8.
+While significant concerns have been raised by some stakeholders because of the challenges of accurately measuring Scope 3 emissions (Kaplan, 2021), 6 improved methodologies, technologies, and policies around these issues are bringing changes to address these needs.